devgru-club/KSP_ModdedMultiPlayer/README.md

 # KSP_ModdedMultiPlayer for Linux Servers

+If you are here for just the mods, this is the file you need <a href="4-02-2019.ckan">4-02-2019.ckan</a>

+# Server Setup
 - The following is how to install the required parts for DarkMultiPlayer and the Mods needed for my server.
 You only need DarkMultiPlayer to do this without all my mods.
 - Port 6702 needs to be forwarded in your router
 ```